CDC reverses course on indoor masks in some parts of U.S.

 The guidance still called for wearing masks in crowded indoor settings, like buses, planes, hospitals, prisons and homeless shelters, but it cleared the way for reopening workplaces and other venues.

-Subsequent CDC guidance said fully vaccinated people no longer needed to wear masks at summer camps or at schools, either.
+Subsequent CDC guidance said fully vaccinated people no longer needed to wear masks at schools either.

 For months COVID cases, deaths and hospitalizations were falling steadily, but those trends began to change at the beginning of the summer as the delta variant, a mutated and more transmissible version of the virus, began to spread widely, especially in areas with lower vaccination rates.